ashleymaeconard/TIMEOR/README.md

 Overview
 ========

-The [TIMEOR software (web, Conda, and Docker)](https://github.com/ashleymaeconard/TIMEOR) gives users a flexible and intuitive web platform with which to upload their time-series RNA-seq data and protein-DNA data, and step through the entire temporal differential gene expression and gene dynamics analysis pipeline to generate gene regulatory networks.
+The [TIMEOR software (web and Docker)](https://github.com/ashleymaeconard/TIMEOR) gives users a flexible and intuitive web platform with which to upload their time-series RNA-seq data and protein-DNA data, and step through the entire temporal differential gene expression and gene dynamics analysis pipeline to generate gene regulatory networks.
 The application is organized into three separate stages: Pre-processing, Primary Analysis, and Secondary Analysis.
 [Click here](https://www.youtube.com/watch?v=bBodWvGPD6g&t=8s) for a quick video demonstration of the TIMEOR webserver, and [click here](https://www.youtube.com/watch?v=-BV9B3L1ymg) for a video guide through the webserver tutorial (below in [Run TIMEOR](https://github.com/ashleymaeconard/TIMEOR#run-timeor)).